fraser29/hurahura/README.md

 ```
 Note: pypi reported naming conflicts for miresearch

+> [!IMPORTANT]
+> This package is currently undergoing frequent development and testing.
+PLease check back reguarly for version updates.

 ## About

 This is a collection of classes for following OOP principles for organisation of research data for medical imaging research studies.